awodey/awodey.github.io/catlog/index.md

 ### Overview
-This course focuses on the application of category theory in logic.
+This course focuses on applications of category theory to logic.
 A leading idea is functorial semantics, according to which a model of a logical theory is a (set-valued) functor on a structured category representing by the theory.
 This gives rise to a syntax-invariant notion of a logical theory